Install rsync, if it is not already installed on your UNIX or Linux computer from rsync's website: http://rsync.samba.org

 With Stunnel version 3

-Run Stunnel on your UNIX or Linux server:
+Run Stunnel on your Linux server:

 $ stunnel -c -d localhost:45873 -r rsync4.ibackup.com:5000